bcgov-nr/nr-oscar-py-keepass-vault/README.md

 ```
 ## 2. Clone the repo and copy the KeePass file into the repo

-## 3. Replace environment variables in env-dev file with appropriate values ##
+## 3. Replace the following environment variables in env-dev file with appropriate values ##

-## Obtain vault token from UI by going to https://vault-iit-dev.apps.silver.devops.gov.bc.ca/ and click on profile icon on the top right hand corner and Copy token
+# Obtain vault token from UI by going to https://vault-iit-dev.apps.silver.devops.gov.bc.ca/ and click on profile icon on the top right hand corner and Copy token
-## Sample KeePass file password: 12345678
+# Sample KeePass file password: 12345678

 ```
 VAULT_ADDR=https://vault-iit-dev.apps.silver.devops.gov.bc.ca/